 The optic nerve is the cable that connects the brain to the eye.
 As the retina becomes stimulated by light, it will transmit and carry visual information through the optic nerve to the brain.
 Fibers that make up the nerve become damaged by increased pressure, decreasing the amount of visual information sent to the brain.
 In turn, this would result in permanent loss of vision.

 The goal in the treatment of glaucoma is to prevent vision loss by lowering the intraocular pressure.
 Glaucoma is treated with therapeutic eye drops or laser.
 Occasionally additional drops or multiple laser procedures may be needed to sustain a low intraocular pressure.
 If these modalities fail then surgery is crucial in order to improve drainage and reduce pressure.

 Unfortunately, any vision loss from glaucoma is permanent and cannot be restored.
 This is why early detection is a necessity in preventing permanent visual loss.

-Glaucoma is commonly seen with aging but can be evident in younger individuals as well.
-This disease is more prevalent in certain ethnic groups; people of African and Hispanic ethnicities are more likely to develop open-angle glaucoma, whereas people of Asian ethnicity are more likely to develop narrow-angle glaucoma.
+Glaucoma is commonly seen with aging but it can be evident in younger individuals.
+This disease is more prevalent in certain ethnic groups.
+People of African and Hispanic ethnicities are more likely to develop open-angle glaucoma, whereas people of Asian ethnicity are more likely to develop narrow-angle glaucoma.
 Additionally, there is a higher risk for developing glaucoma when there is a history of the disease in the family.
-Diabetes and hypertension may also lead to the development of normal tension glaucoma due to the poor perfusion of blood getting to the optic nerve.
+Diabetes and Hypertension may also lead to developing normal tension glaucoma due to the poor perfusion of blood getting to the optic nerve.

 Glaucoma cannot be prevented, but early detection and treatment can reduce the chance of damage to the eye and loss of vision.